View John Stalloch's Obituary on uticaod.com and share memories

 |

-Ray is survived by his four sons, Ronald and his wife, Wendy, of FL, Tim and his wife, Marilyn, of Canastota, Scott and his wife, Jean of Ilion and John, of NC; six grandchildren; and five great-grandchildren.
-He was predeceased by a sister, Mildred Stollach.
+Ray is survived by his four sons, Ronald and his wife, Wendy, of FL, Tim and his wife, Marilyn, of Canastota, Scott and his wife, Joan, of Ilion, and John, of NC; six grandchildren; and five great-grandchildren.
+He was predeceased by a sister, Mildred Stalloch.

-A Memorial Service for Ray will be held on Monday, April 15, 2019 at 2 p.m. at the Whiter-Hendrix Funeral Home, Inc., 100 Otsego St., Ilion.
-Rev. John Patrice will officiate.
+A memorial service for Ray will be held on Monday (today), April 15, 2019, at 2 p.m. at the Whiter-Hendrix Funeral Home, Inc., 100 Otsego St. in Ilion.
+Pastor John Patrice will officiate.
 Interment will be in the Oak View Cemetery in Frankfort.
-Friends may call on Monday from 1 p.m. until the time of the funeral.
+Friends may call on Monday (today) from 1 p.m. until the time of the funeral.

 To send an online condolence, please go to www.whiter-hendrix.com.